Hyperbolic Large Language Models: Hyperbolic LLMs

+Our taxonomy organizes the Hyperbolic LLMs into four categories (\cref{tab:hypLLM_categorized}): hybrid hyperbolic-Euclidean models, hyperbolic fine-tuned models, fully hyperbolic models, and hyperbolic state-space models.
+A summary of HypLLM models, including their tasks, data types, and benchmark datasets across various application domains, is provided in Appendix Table~\ref{tab:hypLLM_models_task_data}.

 Now we address each category with the fundamental challenges of either adapting Euclidean neural operations to curved manifolds or direct embedding in the hyperbolic manifold through distinct strategies such as hybrid models maintaining compatibility through strategic mapping, fine-tuning methods adapting existing models with minimal architectural changes, or fully hyperbolic approaches redesigning all components for native curved space operation.
-Formally, given input embeddings $X \in \mathbb{R}^{B \times L \times d}$, where $B$ is the batch size, $L$ is the sequence length, and $d$ is the embedding dimension, the model outputs embeddings $Y \in \mathbb{R}^{B \times L \times d}$.
+Given input embeddings $X \in \mathbb{R}^{B \times L \times d}$, where $B$ is the batch size, $L$ is the sequence length, and $d$ is the embedding dimension, the model outputs embeddings $Y \in \mathbb{R}^{B \times L \times d}$.
+Individual tokens $\mathbf{x}_1, \ldots, \mathbf{x}_L$ represent sequence positions.
 We denote the hyperbolic embedding space as $\mathbb{H}^n$ with Euclidean space as $\mathbb{R}^n$.
-These notations will be used throughout \Cref{fig:hybrid_architecture}-\ref{fig:fully_hyperbolic_architecture} to describe input/output flows and embedding spaces.
+We differentiate the embedding dimensions between $\mathbb{R}^n$ and $\mathbb{H}^n$ by using $d_e$ (Euclidean embedding dimensions) and $d_h$ (Hyperbolic embedding dimensions).
+These notations will be used throughout Figures \ref{fig:hybrid_architecture}-\ref{fig:fully_hyperbolic_architecture} to describe input/output flows and embedding spaces.